On Poisson structures on R4: Regular Poisson structures on

-and taking into account (\ref{H.1}) we verify that $Z_{\Lambda}$ in (\ref{H.2.1}) is always a tangent Poisson vector field to the symplectic leaves.
-Note that the relation (\ref{H.2.1}) allows us to write the Poisson tensor (\ref{1.6}) as the wedge product between a Poisson vector field and a Hamiltonian vector field modulus the smooth function $\dive (\Phi).$
+Taking into account (\ref{H.2.1}) we verify that $Z_{\Lambda}$ is always a tangent Poisson vector field to the symplectic leaves.
+Notice that, on the domain where $\dive(\Phi) \neq 0$, formula (\ref{H.2.1}) allow us to write down the Poisson tensor (\ref{RegPoissTens}) in the form